Chart Color Schemes

 Wooroloo features high concentrations of family households, with a fairly typical median household size

-Family households comprise 78.3% of all households, including 32.5% couples with children, 37.2% couples without children, and 8.7% single parent families.
-Non-family households account for the remaining 21.7%, with lone person households at 20.6%.
-Group households make up 0.0% of the total.
-The median household size is 2.6 people, which matches the Greater Perth average.
+Family households account for 78.3% of all households, including 32.5% couples with children, 37.2% couples without children, and 8.7% single parent families.
+Non-family households constitute the remaining 21.7%, with lone person households at 20.6% and group households comprising 0%.
+The median household size is 2.6 people, which aligns with the Greater Perth average.

 Frequently Asked Questions - Households